Your new post is loading...

 www.pyramidodi.com

-Scooped by Billy R Bennett
+Billy R Bennett

-Special Article from The New England Journal of Medicine — Reduced Mortality with Hospital Pay for Performance in England (http://t.co/dR2V7aWJ #improvement methods & pay for performance reduces...
+Special Article from The New England Journal of Medicine — Reduced Mortality with Hospital Pay for Performance in England ( http://t.co/dR2V7aWJ #improvement methods & pay for performance reduces...

-Scooped by Billy R Bennett
+Billy R Bennett

 The Hospitalist OnlineHealthcare Quality Accounting Metrics Need ImprovementThe Hospitalist OnlineEntities such as the National Quality Forum (NQF), the American Medical Association's Physician Consortium for Performance Improvement (PCPI), and the...

-Scooped by Billy R Bennett
+Billy R Bennett

 By Billy Bennett When do you work on alignment?
 When you are "in crisis" is too late.
 In the 1952 movie High Noon , Gary Cooper played a town Sheriff who finds himself needing help to face the...